Mehul2203/Linux-Commands/README.md

 + The command line is case-sensetive.

 + **What is a terminal?**
 A terminal is a program (text-based interface) used to interact with the computer system.

+---

+## COMMANDS